19 Most Common Dry Air In House Symptoms

 Also read: Why is my dehumidifier blowing cold air

-18 dry air in house symptoms to be aware of
+18 symptoms of dry air in the house

 For the safety of your family, you can never be too careful about the indoor living conditions.
 When the weather is cold and dry, you have to turn on the heater, hence the need for a humidifier.